 - 1 cup roasted sweet red peppers, drained and finely chopped

 - Cut a lengthwise slit down the center of each tenderloin to within 1/2 in. of bottom.
 Open tenderloins so they lie flat; cover with plastic wrap.
 Flatten to 1/2 in. thickness.
 Remove plastic; set tenderloins aside.

 - In a nonstick skillet, saute sweet red pepper, onion and garlic in oil until tender; add spinach and cook 2 minutes longer.
 Spread over tenderloins; sprinkle with salt and pepper.
 Roll up; tie several times with kitchen string and secure ends with toothpicks.

-- Bake, uncovered, at 400° for 45-60 minutes or until meat thermometer reads 160°.
+- Bake, uncovered, at 400° for 45-60 minutes or until thermometer reads 160°.
 Transfer to a warm serving platter.
 Let stand for 5-10 minutes before slicing.